wsayer1/foundit-family/PROMPT_HISTORY.md

 - [Fixed all database security linter findings: definer views, function grants, storage listing policies, rate_limits RLS]
   Prompt: "Fix the following security issues: Security Definer Views (public_items_view, public_profiles_view, public_profiles), Public Bucket Listing (avatars, items), 17 SECURITY DEFINER functions executable by anon/authenticated, rate_limits RLS enabled no policy" [truncated]
   _2026-06-10 23:05 UTC_

+- [Improved landing page: widened hero to nav width, added animated SVG icons to How It Works and More Than Just Finds sections, scroll-reveal and hover animations]
+  Prompt: "The landing page looks good, but it could be improved.
+For example: The width of the text in the hero section is narrower than the page navigation.
+Increase the width so it's the same width as this.
+Use animated SVGs for the How It Works cards and make them a little bit larger.
+Animate the SVGs f [truncated]"
+  _2026-06-11 00:35 UTC_